Apelon-VA/va-isaac-docs/README.md

 java source for eclipse to consume.

 ##Netbeans Configuration Notes
 You will need to add the Run configurations in Netbeans just like Eclipse.
-Click the down arrow next to dropdown that says "<default config?" > Customize > Run.
-Add **gov.va.isaac.gui.App** to the Main Class Section and **-Xmx6g -XX:+UseG1GC -XX:MetaspaceSize=100M ** to the VM Options section.
+To get to the run config, click the down arrow next to dropdown menu that says "<default config>" > Customize > Run.

-The first issue I ran into was adding the correct dependencies.
-After you import the ISAAC projects, you must add the correct classpatht that netbeans is not getting from Application Assembly POM.
-This needs to be researched further.
+- Main Class **gov.va.isaac.gui.App**
+- VM Options: **-Xmx6g -XX:+UseG1GC -XX:MetaspaceSize=100M **
+- Working Directory: Choose the app-assembly folder from the va-isaac-gui-pa directory Choose Build > Compile from the Category Tree
+- Java Platform > Manage Java Platforms > Here you need to verify that you are using jdk1.8.0_31 and not jdk1.8.0_40 because revision 40 contains Java FX UI bugs that break ISAAC's GUI.
+You may need to Add a Platform and choose the folder that contains revision 31.
+You can download that from that Java Download Archives if you don't already have it.

+When saving run configurations I found it finicky as they sometimes would not save, and I would have to kep re-adding them.

+To enable use of the big green play buton, you must choose the ISAAC Application Assembly module from the "ISAAC Project Assembly Parent" project and Right Click > Set as Main Project.

 ##Required HEAP size for running with a DB
 ISAAC currently requires at least 5 GB of java HEAP to run with the full SNOMED database.
 To run with the full SOLOR database, you need at least